xdong05/xdong05.github.io/_pages/home.md

 </div>

-We are a research group in **Spatial Ecology** in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.
+We are a research group in **Spatial Ecology and theory of pattern formation** in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

 <p style="color:#0056b3; font-size:1.4em; font-weight:600;">
     We study nonlinear, spatially extended complex systems through mathematical modeling, with the goal of understanding how ecosystems respond to climate change by examining the spatial patterns they form.